aegis-icons/aegis-icons/CONTRIBUTING.md

   - **Ways without extension:**
     1. Try right-clicking logo image and selecting *Save image as...*, and see if the save dialogue appears with SVG (not JPG, PNG, GIF, WebP or [any other raster graphic format](https://en.wikipedia.org/wiki/Image_file_formats#Raster_formats)).
        - If right-clicking the image does not have an option for *Save image as...*, try using *Inspect* at the bottom of the right-click menu.
 This opens the developer tools which can reveal hidden URLs.
-       - E.g. at [Floatplane](https://www.floatplane.com), inspecting the icon in the footer reveals the URL `https://frontend.floatplane.com/2.15.1/assets/images/logos/floatplane/icon-white.svg` which can be copied-and-pasted into the browser to open the image, and then saved normally.
+          - E.g. at [Codeberg](https://codeberg.org/), inspecting the logo in the left side of the navigation or logo at center reveals the location of SVG.
+Right-click and "open in new tab" to see the SVG file.
        - Sometimes SVG is embedded as inline.
 Means that instead of linking to external file, whole SVG file code is added to the HTML (see [SVG code example](https://gist.github.com/krisu5/677a8a3478331498929a11b900741aa2)).
 In that case, copy the SVG code completely from HTML (website embedded SVG starts with `<svg` & so forth and ends with `</svg>`), open your refer text editor and save copypasted text as `filename.svg`.
 You can test if the file works by opening in it into web browser.
          - If SVG doesn't seem to work, it probably is missing some markup.
 Try web tools like [Vecta.io's Nano](https://vecta.io/nano) or [SVGminify.com](https://www.svgminify.com/), these minimize the size and modify SVG to correct markup.
     2. Right-click the website and select *View page source*, then press `Ctrl + F` to open the search tool and type `SVG` to look for possible SVG vector files.
 Web inspector is also useful and better tool for some (press `F12`).
        - E.g. [You Need A Budget](https://www.youneedabudget.com) reveals the hidden SVG resource in HTML metadata section `https://www-assets.youneedabudget.com/wp-content/themes/dupatta/dist/images/safari-pinned-tab_[random-alphanumerical].svg` which can be copied-and-pasted into the browser to open the image, and then saved normally).
 - If everything has failed so far, then **check [logo resources](#logos) section.** Remember though, logo has to be latest one company uses.
 - As last resort, you could try **image tracing on Illustrator, Inkscape etc.** Usually results varies from bad to kind of decent.
 Rule of thumb with tracing is using image that's high resolution, not many colors and doesn't have any artifacts.
+  - [Vectorizer.io](https://anonym.to/?https://www.vectorizer.io) is better alternative and has free option, but also has absurd wait times for free users.
+    - There's loophole though: open dev tools (`F12`), inspect the output image and copy the SVG code from there.
-  - [Vector Magic](https://vectormagic.com/) does way better job, but unfortunately they don't offer free services.
+  - [Vector Magic](https://vectormagic.com/) is the one of best – if not the best – image tracer, but unfortunately they don't offer any free services.
-  - [Vectorizer.io](https://www.vectorizer.io/) is good alternative and has free option, but with annoying restrictions.
 - **Making vectorized logo from stratch** is also option, if you're skilled and patient enough.

 > ⚠ Watch out for SVGs that are using raster graphics ([example](https://github.com/haiwen/seafile-client/blob/7d8f06111960921ce01ef08e169d41bae13959ed/data/icons/scalable/apps/seafile.svg?short_path=d0d75d2#L54)).
 These are not common, but still exists.